Skip to main content

 2. Composition — A reactor may contain other reactors and manage their connections.
 The connections define the flow of messages, and two reactors can be connected if they are contained by the same reactor or one is directly contained in the other (i.e., connections span at most one level of hierarchy).
 An output port may be connected to multiple input ports, but an input port can only be connected to a single output port.

 4. Reactions — A reaction is a procedure in a target language that is invoked in response to a trigger event, and only in response to a trigger event.
 A reaction can read input ports, even those that do not trigger it, and can produce outputs, but it must declare all inputs that it may read and output ports to which it may write.
-All inputs that it reads and outputs that it produces bear the same timestamp as its triggering event.
+All inputs that it reads and outputs that it produces bear the same tag as its triggering event.
 I.e., the reaction itself is logically instantaneous, so any output events it produces are logically simultaneous with the triggering event (the two events bear the same timestamp).

 5. Flow of Time — Successive invocations of any single reaction occur at strictly increasing tags.
-Any messages that are not read by a reaction triggered at the timestamp of the message are lost.
+Any messages that are not read by a reaction triggered at the tag of the message are lost.

 6. Mutual Exclusion — The execution of any two reactions of the same reactor are mutually exclusive (atomic with respect to one another).
 Moreover, any two reactions that are invoked at the same tag are invoked in the order specified by the reactor definition.
 This avoids race conditions between reactions accessing the reactor state variables.